Trio Khaldei: an orchestra of three

-Trio Khaldei brings together Barbara Baltussen (piano), Pieter Jansen (violin) and Francis Mourey (cello), three musicians with a passion for chamber music and, more specifically, for the unique sonority of the piano trio.
+Trio Khaldei brings together Barbara Baltussen (piano), Pieter Jansen (violin) and Francis Mourey (cello), three musicians with a shared passion for the unique sonority and repertoire of the piano trio.

-Trio Khaldei has a particular affinity with Russian music from the first half of the 20th Century, especially music by Shostakovich.
-The trio’s namesake, Evgueni Khaldei, was the official photographer of the Stalin regime, and created striking portraits of all the great Russian artists of the time.
-The search for truth, authenticity and the nuances brought by this photographer to difficult moments throughout his life are a great source of inspiration for the trio.
+The trio’s namesake, Evgueni Khaldei, was the official photographer of the Stalin regime, and created striking portraits of some of the great Russian artists of the time.
+The search for truth, authenticity and nuances brought by this photographer to difficult moments throughout his life are a great source of inspiration for the trio.